Adam Road Food Centre

-Adam Road Food Centre, also known as the Adam Food Centre, is a popular hawker centre located next to the Bukit Timah Canal in Bukit Timah, Singapore.
+Adam Road Food Centre, also known as the Adam Food Centre, is a hawker centre located next to the Bukit Timah Canal in Bukit Timah, Singapore.

 History

 1974 to 1979

 The hawker centre was opened by Minister for Law Edmund W. Barker on 28 September 1974.
 It was built at a cost of $224,500 to replace the hawker centre in between Bukit Timah Road and Dunearn Road, which was demolished to make way for the Adam Road flyover.

 1980s to 1999

 In February 1987, the Ministry of Environment launched a pilot project for hawkers to use disposable polystyrene crockery, plastic cutlery and wooden chopsticks, citing hygiene concerns with existing melamine ware.
 Adam Road, along with hawker centres at Cuppage, Newton, Whitley and Chomp Chomp, were the ones chosen for the project.

 Some hawkers interviewed by The Straits Times felt that they had no choice but to abide by the Ministry's wishes, and hawkers at Adam Road mentioned that disposable plates were only used when enforcement officers from the Ministry appeared at the hawker centre.
 The hawkers also said that there was a 20% to 50% drop in business, and 30% to 50% increase in the cost of disposables.
 In a quick survey conducted by The Sunday Times, 12 out of 15 patrons said they preferred proper crockery and cutlery.
 However, in a survey conducted by the Ministry in early 1988, most respondents rated disposable crockery as a "good/very good idea".

 Nevertheless, in 1989, Minister for Environment Ahmad Mattar announced that using disposable crockery would not be compulsory, citing complains from hawkers and patrons.